SELINA-team/SELINA.py/README.md

 ### Preprocess of query data

 This step is to normalize, convert the genes to version hg38 and symbol names, perform dimension reduction and clustering for your data.
 SELINA supports 3 formats of input: `plain`,`h5` and `mtx`.
 The gene by cell matrix is in plain format.
 Below are examples of the commands for preprocessing different formats of input data.
+We provide an example query file with plain format in the demos folder.

 ```
 #mtx